Physics-50/Module-1/docs/week1.md

 ------------------------------

 You may find yourself in a situation where it isn't as clear what is acceptable.
 When in doubt please ask.
-Both the class Piazza discussion board and office hours are great ways to reach out with questions!

 ## Background Reading